 Monday Clean-Up Crew

-We want few volunteers to stay a little later and help clean up the camp after everyone else leaves.
+We need a few volunteers to stay a little later and help clean up the camp after everyone else leaves.
 You will

-need to provide your own transportation from camp to be on this crew.
-Please let us know if you are willing to
+must provide your own transportation from camp to be on this crew.
+Please let us know if you are willing to join

 Day Time In-Camp Activities

 This year's camp has a wide variety of activities to offer.
 We are looking for other ideas as well to add